minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 ### Why use an Elastic Load Balancer

-- An Elastic Load Balancer is
+- An Elastic Load Balancer is a managed load balancer
+	- AWS guarantees that it will be working
+	- AWS takes care of upgrades, maintenance, high availability
+	- AWS provides only a few configuration